ursumarius/dbt-bootcamp-course/README.md

 ## End result
 ### Data model
-Starting off with good quality raw data, which was read into the source files, adjusting the column names for consistency.
-The data was cleaned and parsed, then joined into tables with new columns.
+Great quality raw data was read into the source files, adjusting the column names for consistency.
+The data was cleaned and parsed, then joined into new views/tables/ephemeral materializations.
 </br>

 ![lineage graph](dbtbootcamp/assets/lineage_graph.png)